cscart/docs/user_guide/look_and_feel/changing_attributes/store_closed.rst

 .. note::

     You can use the access key to view the closed storefront.
-If your site is available at *http://example.com* and you entered *secret* in the **Access key to temporarily closed store** field, you will be able to access storefront by the following URL: *http://www.example.com/index.php?store_access_key=secret*
+If your site is available at *http://example.com* and you entered *secret* in the **Access key to temporarily closed store** field, you will be able to access the closed storefront by the following URL: *http://www.example.com/index.php?store_access_key=secret*

 .. image:: img/store_closed.png
     :align: center